Capt. J.R. Waits (me!) or one of my partnered licensed captains will be your guide for an exciting day on

 flats boat!!
 The "Trophy Hunter" is a 2021 24-foot Canyon Bay 24h

-Bay/Offshore.
+Bay/Offshore powered by a Yamaha F300 outboard.
 This boat has higher sides and T-top to keep that blazing

 summer sun at bay.
 The larger boat can accomodate parties up to six